joepk90/graphql-editor/README.md

 It has also only been tested when used to extend existing schema (these are configuration settings in the backend project).

 ## TODOs
-- Autocomplete is not working - This is a significant feature that should not be disregarded.
+- [x] It seems autocomplete is working, but it could be improved - onChange logic tested, but more investigation would be worthwhile
 - It seems that when a Type is extended, all the data for that type gets faked… Can this be prevented?
 Can we return real data and faked data for a type?
 - Can we move all schema/faker definition logic to the backend, and remove it completely from the front end?
 Can we request the "fake" schema to use in GraphiQL?

+## Complete
+- [x] It seems autocomplete is working, but it could be improved - onChange logic tested, but more investigation would be worthwhile